-In Part 1 of this 2-part series, I’ll overview the evolution of front-end web development and discuss how Task Runners like Grunt and Gulp can help streamline your web development workflow.
-In Part 2 of the series, I will walk through installation, discuss configuration files, compare Grunt & Gulp, and point out the pros and cons of each tool.
-I will also do some real world performance testing to see if either outpaces the other.
+In this article, I'll overview the evolution of front-end web development and discuss how Task Runners like Grunt and Gulp can help streamline your web development workflow.

 This is especially true in enterprise environments, where desktop developers are tasked with creating web apps as if they were the same thing.
 Server-side frameworks like ASP.NET, JSF, and Google Web Toolkit all try to minimize the coder’s need to understand client-side development.
 So while many of these programmers were saying how easy it is to write HTML, they were still clinging to their safe object-oriented programming worlds by letting Java and .NET render the client-side code for them.

 This mindset has become problematic over time as the backend code has become more unwieldy than the corresponding client code it was insulating us from and developers are spending more and more time tweaking the rendered code and thus forced to learn the front-end stuff anyway.

 |“We were building something in GWT and was getting really frustrated just how unproductive I was being.”

 So what else happened that has allowed front-end development to become a first class citizen in the world of application development?
 Well of course browsers have gotten much less idiosyncratic, aka Internet Explorer is starting to play nice with others and following the specifications.